Real Estate15 min read

 Age18 years or older

-Live InstructionAt least 21 hours must be live/online live
+Live InstructionAt least 21 of 40 hours must be live (in-person or live online)

 Pre-License Course Content (40 Hours)